shareandcharge/sharecharge-documentation/docs/project-mgmt/dev-roadmap.rst

 * Our roadmap strongly depends on other projects' roadmaps such as ethereum, ewf, raiden, ipfs, etc.
 * Each phase/step/milestone is named after a Rock&Roll song.
 Currently from ACDC songs.

-Observations on some phase items:

 * *Release* dates mark the end of the phase.
-* *Development team* defines the profiles that are needed to cover and fulfill the objectives of the phase.

 2018
 ====